 It didn’t take long before I was voted Class Artist in Kindergarten with my paintings.
 Then, I became a TV actor for a couple regular children’s shows: Romper Room & Professor Kool’s Fun Skool.
 Because I was so expressive, I was given speaking roles right away.
 I was so inspired by the performing arts, going to operas, theater, ballet, and such, that I began formally studying dance at age 9 and acting at age 12.

-Next, I was ordained Class Choreographer in high school, leading the dances for the annual pageant at our all girls’ high school.
-But the healing arts were still making an impression on me throughout my early education.
+Next, I was recognized as Class Choreographer in high school, leading the choreography for the annual pageant at our all girls’ high school.
+But the healing arts were still beckoning me.
 I was introduced to Hatha yoga at age 9, therapeutic massage at age 15, became a vegetarian chef at age 16, and started teaching Hatha yoga at age 17.
-I watched some suffer while others thrived and was determined to be one who thrived.
+Withing a year of that, I was leading mediation retreats.
+I watched some suffer while others thrived and was determined to understand the intricacies of a Life well-lived.

-In high school & college, my studies included, Liberal & Expressive Arts, as well as philosophy, psychology, theology, French, sociology, quantum physics, social geography, sociobiology, mythology, music, acting, costume design, and dance — Classical Ballet, Tap & Pointe; Modern such as, Martha Graham, Isadora Duncan, and Twyla Tharp; African from Ghana, Senegal, and Nigeria; and Kathak from India.
+My studies included, Liberal & Expressive Arts, as well as philosophy, literature, future studies, psychology, theology, French, sociology, quantum physics, social geography, sociobiology, mythology, music, acting, costume design, and dance — Classical Ballet, Tap & Pointe; Modern such as, Martha Graham, Isadora Duncan, and Twyla Tharp; African from Ghana, Senegal, and Nigeria; Venezuelan, Irish Folk Dance, Hula from Hawaii, Flamenco from Spain, and Kathak from India.
 This variety of choreography inspired my own modern choreography, dance concerts, videos, and subsequent TV performances.

 After I graduated college, I worked for a while as a Marketing Specialist for another graphics software company.
 When I left, it took three people to replace me, I was told.
+But at what cost, I now wonder, as that work ethic caused an injury.
 I always put everything I have into what I’m doing.
-But then I learned first-hand the importance of ergonomics and work-life balance.
+But I learned first-hand the importance of ergonomics and work-life balance.

-After a work-related injury left me bedridden for the better part of 10 years, I turned my laser focus to the study of wellness, well-being, and the relationship between optimal health & waking up as a spiritual being.
+After that work-related injury left me bedridden for the better part of 10 years, I turned my laser focus to the study of wellness, well-being, and the relationship between optimal health & waking up as a spiritual being.
 This time, I had to learn healing from the inside out.
 I have had the privilege of working with some of America’s finest doctors, therapists, and holistic practitioners, all of whom taught me important facets of the healing process.
-I sought out the doctors for San Francisco’s 49ers, those at Johns Hopkins in Baltimore, and Rolfers from Switzerland to Hawaii!
+I sought out the doctors for San Francisco’s 49ers Football team, those at Johns Hopkins Hospital in Baltimore, MD, and a dozen Rolfers from Switzerland to Hawaii!

 Greatly influenced by the author of Megatrends, I began an odyssey into what it means to be human and alive.
 As Lou Schuler writes,